 - (i) Critical safety items (CSIs);

 - (ii) Complex assemblies;

 - (iii) Items requiring first article testing (FAT);

 - (iv) Hazardous material (HAZMAT);

 - (v) Items acquired for foreign military sales (FMS);

 - (vi) Higher level quality requirements;

 - (vii) Arms, ammunition or explosives;

 - (viii) Safety of Flight;

 - (ix) Bulk fuel deliveries; or

 - (x) Suppliers with significant quality issues (e.g., Product Quality Deficiency Reports (PQDRs)).
 (Reference 42.202.)
 The product specialist will provide a quality assurance letter of instruction (QALI) to the DCMA contract administration office when a contractor has previous quality issues.
 If a contracting officer deviates from the Material Master due to quality issues, they shall notify the product specialist to issue a QALI.

 - (S-91) Inspection and acceptance on contracts past the contract delivery date of contract line item (CLIN).
-The DLA Acquisition Director authorizes DCMA to continue performing surveillance and accepting materiel past the contract delivery date per CLIN beginning at one day delinquent, and up to 180 days delinquent without requiring authorization from the PCO.
+The DLA Acquisition Director authorizes DCMA to continue performing surveillance and accepting materiel past the contract delivery date per CLIN for ALL contracts, including those with line items that are greater than 180 days past the delivery date, without requiring authorization from the PCO.
+DCMA is authorized to continue performing surveillance and accepting material past the delivery date unless otherwise notified by the PCO.
 The PCO shall generally engage and advise DCMA ACO of any contractual issues affecting timely performance, including identifying contracts under consideration for a termination for default/cause or termination for convenience.
 If the PCO issues a cure or show cause notice, the PCO shall forward a copy of the notice to DCMA ACO.
-The DCMA Functional Specialist will contact the PCO prior to acceptance for any CLIN greater than 180 days past the contract delivery date.
-The PCO will then advise the DCMA ACO and Functional Specialist whether to reject the materiel as delinquent.
 Inspection and acceptance of late materiel does not relieve the contractor of its obligations under the contract.

 - (S-92) Contracting officers shall include procurement note E06 in solicitations and contracts that require source inspection and acceptance.